David Farrier

 David Andrew Farrier (born 25 December 1982) is a New Zealand writer, actor, and filmmaker.
 He appeared in the 2014 Rhys Darby mockumentary series Short Poppies.
 He has worked in news and on documentaries, including features on New Zealand television and co-directing the documentary film Tickled (2016).
 He created the 2018 Netflix documentary series Dark Tourist, in which he visits popular dark tourism attractions.

 Early life

 David Andrew Farrier was born in Tauranga on 25 December 1982.
 One of his grandmothers was English.
 He grew up in Tauranga's Bethlehem suburb, where he was home-schooled before attending the Christian Bethlehem College.
 He was raised by devout Baptists and has described his younger self as "a really good Christian".
-He initially enrolled at Bethlehem College to study medicine but soon lost interest and instead entered the Auckland University of Technology, where he graduated with a Bachelor of Communication Studies in 2005.
+He initially enrolled at university to study medicine but soon lost interest and instead entered the Auckland University of Technology, where he graduated with a Bachelor of Communication Studies in 2005.